Why talking about money matters for your mental health in 2025

 Make it a positive

-Talking about money doesn’t have to be all bad, it might even help you reach your goals whether it’s paying off debt, budgeting or saving.
+Talking about money doesn’t have to be negative.
+It can help you reach goals – whether it’s budgeting, saving, or protecting your income.

 If you’d like to talk to a professional about your money, whether you want to save more or budget, there are a number of helplines that you can call, including free debt advice from the UK government, or you can speak to a financial adviser.